Frequently Asked Questions

 ngrok

 Note: Ensure your publishing platform supports Mermaid diagram rendering.
-The diagram below illustrates the intended flow and should be verified against the actual implementation.
+The diagram below illustrates the intended flow – verify it against your actual implementation.

-We'll use a starter project which includes basic authentication and database setup.
+Use a starter project that includes basic authentication and database setup.

 Important Note: This guide assumes the